Skip to main content

 Chances are that this was your first move, but if not, it’s time to get a scratching tool.
 Whether you choose a post, board, or some other type of tool will depend on your cat’s natural personality.

 If you notice that your cat loves to scratch on the arms or back of furniture, the vertical stretch may be part of the preference.
 A tall scratching post can help get that stretch.
-If your cat prefers to scratch the seat of your furniture, a flat pad may be more to your cat’s liking.
+If your animal prefers to gouge the seat of your furniture, a flat pad may be more to your cat’s liking.
 Consider the material as well.
-If your cat shows a preference for a specific type of material over others, try to find something similar in your scratching post.
+For beasties who show a preference for a specific type of material over others, try to find something similar in your scratching post.
 That way, your cat is more likely to use it.

 Scratch-proof your cat’s favorite spot